quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to Out-of-Order Packets {#out-of-order}

-In order to assist loss detection at the sender, an endpoint SHOULD generate and send an ACK frame without delay when it receives an ack-eliciting packet either:

-when the received packet has a packet number less than another ack-eliciting packet that has been received, or when the packet has a packet number larger than the highest-numbered ack-eliciting packet that has been received and there are missing packets between that packet and this packet.

-As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgment immediately on receiving a reordered ack-eliciting packet.

 As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgment immediately on receipt of a reordered ack-eliciting packet with a smaller packet number than the highest-numbered ack-eliciting packet